 The South, on the other hand, starting with Virginia and Maryland, was founded by Cavaliers — the royalist gentry from England during the Protestant reign.
 They liked to live high and let their servants do all the work.
 Jamestown (founded in 1607) was an abject failure at first because it was the destination for fur traders and gold-crazy men who had fallen for get-rich-quick sales back in England, who weren’t the least bit interested in growing their own food, and it was run by men who knew nothing about building or agriculture or anything a startup colony needed.

 Eventually the Virginia colonists settled and were successful, growing tobacco.
-Or rather, they held slaves who grew the tobacco for them.
 Even though the colonies were the crown’s property, the governor allowed the purchase of land to keep the planters motivated to produce, and to produce more.
 (Because the English had immediately become addicted to this tobacco.)
 And so Virginia got its real estate market.

 The Headright System

 Land, however, was worthless without workers, since the Cavaliers weren’t going to lift a finger themselves.
 The governor quickly recognized that the principal wealth was servants.
 He introduced the headright system to Jamestown in 1617: planters would get fifty acres for every indentured servant for whom they’d pay the crossing.
 The servants were the poorest of the poor from the English cities, malnourished and not able to do the hard labor for long — if they even survived the crossing — but it was a way for planters to quickly amass lots of land.
 This is how the division between the rich and poor whites developed in the South.
-In addition to the indentured servants, Virginia planters bought slaves, whom slave traders took from West Africa, to work the land.
+In addition to the indentured servants, The few blacks in the colony since 1619 were indentured servants as well, and free after their contract was up, but starting in 1640, Virginia planters started enslaving local blacks, as well as buying slaves from slave traders who took them from West Africa.
 These people also counted for the headright, until 1699, when it was limited to transported English citizens.
 The governor was worried, both that whites were becoming a minority and that the fast expansion westward was creating tension with the Native American peoples.

 Two Models of Slavery: Immovable Property and Chattel